 You won’t find magnets stuck to the refrigerator in a professional organizer’s home.
 Throw away the ones with weak magnets that keep falling off onto the floor.
 Then discard the outdated business card ones, the save-the-date ones, and the ones with last year’s calendar.

 Expired coupons typically can’t be redeemed in the United States but are collected by Troopons to be used overseas by the military.
 Recycle take-out menus and business cards for people you don’t remember.
 Let go of the receipts you don’t need, old shopping lists, and now-obscure notes you made to yourself.
-This is one of 26 secrets professional organizers won’t tell you for free.

 They call it junk for a reason.
 Professional organizers immediately recycle unwanted catalogs, fliers, and advertisements.
 While you’re at it, toss the huge stash of greeting cards and return address labels sent to you from charitable organizations.
 Learn how to go paperless at home here.